-As previously, $\F_0$ turns into a foliation $\F$ on $M$ whose leaves are $2d$-fold branched coverings of the leaves of $\F_0$ with countably many branch points.
-There are four ramification points with ramification index $d/2$ over each branch point.
+As previously, $\F_0$ turns into a foliation $\F$ on $M$ whose leaves are $d/2$-fold branched coverings of the leaves of $\F_0$ with countably many branch points.
+There are one ramification point with ramification index $d/2$ over each branch point.
 Riemann-Hurwitz formula tells us again that any leaf has infinite genus and no end is planar.